cash2one/pragmatics/README.md

 ###### Fetching IMDb rating and genres:
 - Job 'job_check_new_movies' in 'ybsuggestions/crawler/jobs.py' create async task for each movie.
-- Async 'call_imdbpy' in 'ybsuggestions/crawler/jobs.py' runs Python2 script for fetching imdb rating.
+- Async 'update_imdb_info' in 'ybsuggestions/crawler/jobs.py' runs IMDbSearchParser
-- Python2 'imdbpy_p2script.py' in 'ybsuggestions/crawler' use 'imdbpy'.
+- IMDbSearchParser in 'ybsuggestions/crawler' is based on BeautifulSOup used by 'imdbpy'.

 ###### Calling 2 times a day:
 - Side Thread created in 'ybsuggestions' init.
-- Job 'job_check_new_movies' added to schedule executing sctipt each 12 hours.
+- Job 'job_check_new_movies' added to schedule executing script each 12 hours.

 ###### Objects CRUD:
 - Used Flask sql-alchemy to managing objects (Movie, Profile, Genre)